taebinkim7/vessel-network/README.md

 # Blood Vessel Network Analysis

-This repository was created to implement a blood vessel network analysis.
+This repository is created to implement a blood vessel network analysis.

 ## Setup
 Using python 3.7.2, (e.g., `conda create -n vessel-network python=3.7.2`, then `conda activate vessel-network`) install the required packages by running